dotnet/csharpstandard/standard/lexical-structure.md

 -   If all *PP_Expression*s yield `false`, and if a `#else` directive is present, the *Conditional_Section* of the `#else` directive is selected.
 -   Otherwise, no *Conditional_Section* is selected.

-The selected *Conditional_Section*, if any, is processed as a normal *input_section*: the source code contained in the section shall adhere to the lexical grammar; tokens are generated from the source code in the section; and pre-processing directives in the section have the prescribed effects.
+The selected *Conditional_Section*, if any, is processed as a normal *Input_Section*: the source code contained in the section shall adhere to the lexical grammar; tokens are generated from the source code in the section; and pre-processing directives in the section have the prescribed effects.

 The remaining *Conditional_Section*s, if any, are processed as one or more *Skipped_Section_Part*s: except for pre-processing directives, the source code in the section need not adhere to the lexical grammar; no tokens are generated from the source code in the section; and pre-processing directives in the section shall be lexically correct but are not otherwise processed.
 Within a *Conditional_Section* that is being processed as one or more *Skipped_Section_Part*s, any nested *Conditional_Section*s (contained in nested `#if...#endif` and `#region...#endregion` constructs) are also processed as one or more *Skipped_Section_Part*s.